microsoft/openshift-rhsummit-lab/labDocs/Part0.md

 the lab and not during the lab.
 This will allow us to focus lab time on the intended lab content.
 Please complete ALL of Section 0 before coming to the lab.

-Goal of this part:
+Goals of this section:
 * Create a Microsoft account (or use an existing one)
-* Obtain an AzurePass code
+* Obtain an Azure Pass code
-* Redeem the AzurePass code for purchasing an Azure subscription
+* Redeem the Azure Pass code for purchasing an Azure subscription
 * Provision a RHEL VM in Azure via Azure portal

-**IMPORTANT NOTE:** You must [complete survey](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR6jGSD76aHBMh0VbmEsVGadUODQ0VTFOVkxEQ1kwREE2ODlEV1JENzdLRC4u) to receieve an Azure Pass.
-If you are unable to use the survey, please <a href="mailto:openshiftrunsonazure@microsoft.com?Subject=AzurePass request">contact us via email</a> for an Azure Pass as part of this prework.
-After completing the survey or emailing us you should receive an AzurePass code within 1 business day.
+**IMPORTANT NOTE:** You must [complete this survey](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR6jGSD76aHBMh0VbmEsVGadUODQ0VTFOVkxEQ1kwREE2ODlEV1JENzdLRC4u) to receive an Azure Pass.
+If you are unable to use the survey, please <a href="mailto:openshiftrunsonazure@microsoft.com?Subject=Azure Pass request">contact us via email</a> for an Azure Pass as part of this prework.
+After completing the survey or emailing us you should receive an Azure Pass code within 1 business day.
 Seriously, stop reading this and do it RIGHT NOW!
 We promise to respond as soon as possible, but we sometimes sleep so we might not respond as quickly to 3am emails.
 Once you have that pass, you may complete the rest of the prework.

 ### 0.1: Signing up for Azure (estimated time: 5 minutes)
-You have now presumably received an Azure Pass from us.
-This is a code which you should be able to redeem to obtain $250USD of credit for Azure services and is good for 1 month.
+You have now presumably received an Azure Pass from us (see the important note above).
+This is a code with which you should be able to redeem to obtain $250USD of credit for Azure services, and it is good for 1 month.
 Any unused credit at the end of the month will expire and all paid services will be stopped.
 You will have the option of converting your Azure Pass susbcription to one of the paid options at the expiration time, or you can just let it expire.

 You will need a Microsoft Account to sign up for the Azure Pass.
 The Microsoft Account is required to access Azure services.